pabloariasal/pabloariasal.github.io/_posts/2020-01-02-static-variable-initialization.md

 always well-defined.

-Within a single compilation unit, static variables are initialized in the same order as they are defined in the source.
+Within a single compilation unit, static variables are initialized in the same order as they are defined in the source (this is called *Ordered Dynamic Initialization*).
 Across compilation units, however, the order is undefined: you don't know if a static variable defined in `a.cpp` will be initialized before or after one in `b.cpp`.